 Local Data and Physical Redundancy

-DoJiggy customer data is backed up locally to two different redundant backup servers nightly.
+Customer data is hosted in the AWS cloud and backed up to two different redundant backup servers.
 We maintain redundant web and database servers, fully configured with all software and data, so the in the unlikely event of a failure of any of the main servers, the back up servers will be available, pre-loaded with the most recent production data and software.

 Access and Event Monitoring

 DoJiggy maintains and regularly reviews, a real-time and long-term event and login access monitoring system.
 This system helps us meet host-based security information event management (SIEM) objectives and adhere to demands of regulatory compliance requirements like HIPAA, SOX, GLBA, and PCI.

 DoJiggy conducts weekly security vulnerability scanning of key network resources, to identify potential security holes.
 Security vulnerability scanning is conducted by TrustWave.
 TrustWave identifies vulnerabilities in real-time, categorizes the detected risks, and then provides recommendations and solutions for improvement.
 Should there by any reported security vulnerabilities, they are secured within 72 hours.
 These security scans ensure that websites, servers, routers, firewalls and Internet-connected devices are free of known vulnerabilities and pass the SANS Top 20 Internet Security Vulnerabilities as defined by SANS, the FBI and FedCIRC.